-The veteran is given a 100% disability rating by the VA department after examining his condition physically and mentally.
+The VA department gives the veteran a 100% disability rating after examining his condition physically and mentally.
 The veteran is disabled permanently and is unable to perform any of his tasks.
 The VA department and the States offer free college to the dependents of 100% disabled veterans.

 Free College for 100% Disabled Veterans Dependents